 While coffee’s acidity doesn’t impact a lot of people, it is known to cause acid reflux or heartburn in some.
 People who have a reaction to coffee tend to limit their intake or choose low-acid beans to help them enjoy this widely favored beverage.

-If you’re one of them, try adding a pinch of salt to coffee, instead.
+If you’re one of them, try adding a pinch of salt to coffee instead, to make it less acidic.
 Another method is to put salt in coffee grounds prior to brewing with your chosen method.

 Salt Increases your Sodium Level